rit-spex/hab-cv/README.md

 This project is driven by the objective to estimate vegetation density from imagery captured from a high altitude balloon.
 The code and methods here describe only a portion of the development required for any sort of high-fidelity or real-time vegetation density mapping, but make up the basis for future work.

-First and foremost, this project aims to _collect data_ in the form of as many images (visible and enar-infrared) of the Earth as possible.
+First and foremost, this project aims to _collect data_ in the form of as many images (visible and near-infrared) of the Earth as possible.
 More advanced analysis can be performed later on the ground, and more time can be spent developing and testing new algorithms for future flights.

 While on-board processing is a secondary objective, we aim to demonstrate its usefulness with simple image processing algorithms performed in-flight.